Ranking Every WWE Royal Rumble Winner

 Ah, here’s the obvious choice.
 McMahon is a non-wrestler.
 He won after being an observer for most of the match and only eliminated one person.
-Lastly, 1999 was one of the worst Rumbles ever, filled with a lot of mooks.
+Lastly, 1999 was one of the worst Rumbles ever as it was filled with a lot of mooks.
 So why isn’t McMahon the absolute bottom?
 This was part of his red-hot feud with Austin.
-So at least it accomplished SOMETHING.
-Also for better or worse, he did win the WWE Championship in the same year he won the Rumble - not something all winners can say.
+So at least it accomplished something.
+Also, for better or worse, he did win the WWE Championship in the same year he won the Rumble—not something all winners can say.

 It’s hard to shake the impression that Batista winning the Rumble was just WWE trying to cash in on his appearance in Guardians of the Galaxy.
 Batista’s return as a babyface didn’t exactly win over crowds.
 When he won the Rumble, fans weren’t exactly enthralled.
 WWE eventually course-corrected and inserted Daniel Bryan into the Wrestlemania main event.
 If I can give any faint praise to this win, Daniel Bryan having to face two titans was a much better story than if it had just been Bryan-Orton redux.
 Even after Bryan abdicated the title due to injury, Batista didn’t win the gold.
 Instead, he took his ball and marched off to Hollywood.